Last Updated on September 16, 2020 by Nina Ahmedow

 And it might not be your veganism that makes it difficult to obtain some nutrients.
 What if you simply don’t like the foods that provide certain vitamins?

 Wherever needed, take a vegan supplement.
-If you get your blood work done regularly you will know which ones they are.
+If you get your blood work done regularly you will know which ones you need.

 Indulge With Measure